September 28, 2021

 The way we shop for Medicare plans today is, in a word, nuts.
-You spend weeks, maybe months, searching online and making calls.
+You spend weeks, maybe months, researching Medicare online and making calls.
 Then, when you find a Medicare plan you want — whether because it’s the right one or because you just can’t search any longer — it takes more paperwork and phone calls to enroll.
-It’s time-consuming, it’s frustrating and it can keep you from making the best Medicare choices.
+It’s time-consuming, it’s frustrating, and it can keep you from making the best Medicare choices.

 Today, there is a faster, easier way to find a Medicare plan you can be confident in.
 Healthpilot is a free website that makes finding a Medicare plan easier by recommending the most optimal Medicare plans for your specific needs and letting you enroll in minutes.
 And there’s no sales pitch for any plan, ever.
-Medicare Annual Enrollment starts October 15, 2021.
+Medicare Annual Enrollment starts October 15 and runs until December 7.
 Now is the time to discover Healthpilot and learn more about your Medicare options.